golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 Here we do two things:

-* import TaskExecutor from yajsapi and
+* import TaskExecutor from @golem-sdk/golem-js and
 * create IIAFE (Immediately Invoked Async Function Expression).
 It has an async function declaration because TaskExecutor provides async methods.